Are you out of your mind?

 Hint: if you still haven't asked where the baby comes out, now might be a good time, because next comes the

-This is another euphemism for "everybody in the hospital will be looking at you while you're naked."
+This is another euphemism (and notice how they're piling up?
+That's a clue, too) for "everybody in the hospital will be looking at you while you're naked."
 This total loss of privacy is another thing that mothers won't tell you about, and for the same reason as before.
 The only thing missing from the delivery room, if you're lucky, will be the camera crew from National Geographic.

 Everyone around you will keep telling you how "really great" you're doing.
-Meanwhile, you'll be bending the side rails on the bed, and/or your Significant Other's hand, as the "contractions" come in waves.
+Meanwhile, you'll be bending the side rails on the bed, and/or your Significant Other's fingers, as the "contractions" come in waves.

-The medical professionals will tell you not to push yet, for a mystic reason based on the phase of the moon or something, until they finally say to go ahead.
-At this point, the only thing you'll want is to a) be anyplace else, and b) claw the eyes out of the stream of visitors who are apparently fascinated by your now-exposed bits, as if they hadn't seen the same thing thousands of times before.
+The medical professionals will tell you not to push yet, for a mystic reason based on the phase of the moon or wind direction, until they finally say to go ahead.
+At this point, the only things you'll want is to a) be anyplace else, and b) claw the eyes out of the stream of visitors who are apparently fascinated by your now-exposed bits, as if they hadn't seen the same thing thousands of times before.

 Congratulations, You're a Parent!
 Now What?